How to Deploy Lightning Web Components with Workbench in Salesforce

 Why use Workbench instead of the CLI?
 If you’re short on time, or working in a secure org where the Salesforce CLI isn’t allowed, Workbench gives you a fast alternative.
 It’s especially great for testing and quick deployments, without requiring you to install or configure any tools locally.

-📦 Step 1: Prepare Your Lightning Web Component Files
+📦 Step 1: Prepare the Lightning Web Components Files

 You’ll need a component directory structured like this: